It's Dan's dream to have a midcentury modern room in our house which is just one reason we immediately loved the Longleaf Hotel in Raleigh.

 Get 1960s Snacks and Classy Cocktails in the Longleaf Lounge Area

-The beer menu is wonderfully local including beer from: Brewery Bhavana, Trophy and Crank Arm a few blocks away in Raleigh, Fullsteam and Ponysaurus in Durham, Mother Earth from Kinston, and Fonta Flora from Morganton, to name a few.
+The beer menu is wonderfully local including beer from Brewery Bhavana, Trophy and Crank Arm a few blocks away in Raleigh, Fullsteam and Ponysaurus in Durham, and Mother Earth from Kinston, and Fonta Flora from Morganton, to name a few.

-- LucetteGrace, French patisserie (a personal favorite, since the day we moved to Raleigh, years ago)
+- LucetteGrace, French patisserie (a personal favorite, since the day we moved to Raleigh, years ago, and included in our Best of Raleigh list)

 - Benchwarmer Bagels at Transfer Co.
 Food Hall (the closest thing we've found to an authentic NY bagel in Raleigh)